jacob-haimes/kairos.fm/content/faq.md

 {{< /faq-item >}}

 {{< faq-item text="What are some of the biggest challenges you face in this role?" >}}
   Our biggest challenges are time restrictions, total work hours, and funding.
-Through building Pythonic, we are hoping to foster the potential of our projects as well as future projects with partnerships with other global catastrophic risk-focused science communication.
+Through building Kairos.fm, we are hoping to foster the potential of our projects as well as future projects with partnerships with other global catastrophic risk-focused science communication.
 Through doing this, we hope to foster the growth of a content ecosystem that can provide routes for both education and engagement in GCR.
 {{< /faq-item >}}

 {{< faq-item text="What role do you think public awareness plays in mitigating AI risks?" >}}